GyroTheCreator/Ragdoll-System/README.md

 # Ragdoll-System
-FiveM's Ragdoll for public servers.
+FiveM's Ragdoll for public servers

+To use this script, you must download it and insert it into your server files.
+Once done, go to the game, the command to enter in the chat (/+ragdoll) or go to the settings to change the key.